thewoodfish/food-app/README.md

 # Food App
-This is a dummy food ordering app we're using to test our ideas with samaritanDB. samaritan JS SDK is being used at the interface between the app and the database.
+This is a dummy food ordering app being used to test ideas with samaritanDB. samaritan JS SDK is being used at the interface between the app and the database.